 Tip# 8: Collaborate with other bloggers

-This, if done correctly, will give you enhanced exposure, backlinks and increase your domain authority.
+This, if done correctly, will give you enhanced exposure, backlinks, and increase your domain authority.
 The mainstream way to do it is by searching the collaboration options online and approaching the blogger willing to collaborate with you.
 You can also befriend some bloggers in your niche through social media and plan collaboration.
+Having blogging buddies is always a great help in more than one way.
 Another way around it is to directly post on social media that you are looking for bloggers to collaborate with you.